alphagov/pay-products/README.md

 # The GOV.UK Pay products microservice

-The GOV.UK Pay products service in Java (Dropwizard).

 The GOV.UK Pay products microservice manages the functionality that lets government services use GOV.UK Pay to take payments with URLs.
 This includes: